-The Shanling M0 is a new ultra-portable touchscreen digital media player price at a very budget-friendly $109.
+Our review today overs the new Shanling M0 which is a new ultra-portable touchscreen digital media player priced at a very budget-friendly $109.

-To read up on other SHanling products we have reviewed on Headfonics click here.
+To read up on other Shanling products we have previously featured on Headfonics click here.

 Today, we are looking at the other end of the spectrum with the budget-friendly M0.
 For only $109?
 With all those specs as well!?
 REALLY?
 Yep.